10 things you need to know about nutrition in pregnancy

 Research shows nutrition has a big role to play in pregnancy outcomes.
 But there’s also a lot of weird and wacky advice around weight and food in the pregnancy space.
 Today I aim to clear some of that up by giving you my top 10 tips for nutrition in pregnancy.
 This advice is designed to help you feel more confident and empowered about pregnancy nutrition.

-1. Don’t get too fixated on the weight gain guidelines in pregnancy
+1. Don’t get too fixated on weight guidelines

 In a society where a lot of emphasis is placed on appearance and body size, weight gain during pregnancy can be a sensitive subject.
 The “ideal” amount of weight to gain during pregnancy, remains up for debate.